LaurentMazare/tch-rs/examples/neural-style-transfer/README.md

     }
 ```

-In order to compute the losses, we first evaluate our model on the current image.
+In order to compute the losses, the model is evaluated on the current image.
 The style loss is then extracted from the style layers and the content loss from
 the content layers.